Montmorency cherry trees

 Montmorency is the definitive American cherry pie variety.
 It is easy to grow and makes a good first cherry tree for a cook's garden or orchard.

-Montmorency is an acid or sour cherry, grown for culinary use rather than eating fresh.
-It has yellow flesh and the juice is clear, and is known as an "Amarelle" type, in contrast with the "Morello" type which has darker-red skin.
+Montmorency is a tart cherry (also known as an acid or sour cherry) grown for use in the kitchen rather than eating fresh.
+It has yellow flesh and the juice is clear, and is known as an "Amarelle" type, in contrast with the "Morello" type which has dark red juice.

 Most tart cherries contain melatonin, a natural anti-oxidant substance which is also involved in regulating sleeping and wakefullness - but Montmorency is thought to have particularly high levels.